 15. Encourage growth

+It’s easy to point of mistakes; turning them into opportunities for improvement is a lot harder.
 Measure the performance of your employees and let them know when they slip or when they are improving.
 You need to be honest with them when it comes to their performance.
 The managers should be able to gauge their personality, what drives them, etc. so that they could be encouraged to grow fast.

 16. Ask for feedback

-17. Have core values
+17. Create core values

 18. Have realistic deadlines

 Most of the companies that keep failing have one thing in common – they overpromise and under-deliver.
 While you have to do the opposite of that, it isn’t what we are trying to convey.
 Instead, ensure that whenever you want to close a deal, don’t be pressured into accepting a date that would require your employees to put in back-breaking work every day.
 While the timeline for a project can be challenging, it shouldn’t sound ridiculous for anyone involved.

 19. Practice accountability